|Go to verse:|

 |Mat 25:40||- (top)|

-“fire of the coming Age.”
-The Greek does not refer to “eternal fire,” as if the fire would last forever, but rather “the fire of the coming Age,” that is, the fire associated with Christ’s kingdom on earth, when the wicked will be punished by being thrown into Gehenna.
-The Greek word aiōnios (αἰώνιος) in this context does not refer to how long the fire burns as to the fact that it is the fire that is spoken of that relates to the Day of Judgment associated with the Messianic Age, the Coming Age.
+“fire in the age to come.”
+The Greek does not refer to “eternal fire,” as if the fire would last forever, but rather “the fire in the age to come,” that is, the fire associated with Christ’s kingdom on earth, when the wicked will be punished by being thrown into Gehenna.
+The Greek word aiōnios (αἰώνιος) in this context does not refer to how long the fire burns as to the fact that it is the fire that is spoken of that relates to the Day of Judgment associated with the Messianic Age, the Coming Age, the age to come.

 Here in Matthew 25:41, depicting the Sheep and Goat Judgment, which is the Judgment Day for those people still alive on earth after the Battle of Armageddon, Scripture tells us that the goats will be put in the fire—the fire associated with judgment and the Messianic Age.
 This “fire” is the lake of fire into which the unrighteous are thrown on the Day of Judgment (Matt.
 25:41, 46; Rev. 20:10, 14, 15).